centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-To force the Central's Gorgone daemon to connect to the Poller, restart it with the following command:
+**To force the Central's Gorgone daemon to connect to the Poller**, restart it with the following command:

 ``` shell